IBM/doframework/README.md

 # DOFramework

 `doframework` is a testing framework for data-driven decision-optimization algorithms.
-It integrates easily with the user's data-driven decision-optimization application (written in Python).
+It integrates with the user's data-driven decision-optimization application (written in Python).

 `doframework` randomly generates optimization problems (f,O,D,x*):
 * f is continuous piece-wise linear functions defined over a domain in d-dimensional space (d>1),